chasenunez/DEVO/README.md

 * Inspect the generated `*_schema.json` and `*_data_report.txt`.
 Adjust schema or clean data accordingly.

-If an error persists, collect the traceback and the following diagnostics and open an issue (or paste here):
+If an error persists, collect the traceback and the following diagnostics and open an issue

 ```bash
 python -V